Raiper34/ngx-focus-control/projects/ngx-focus-control/README.md

 biding changes to False.
 - ### Focus obs directive
 focuses element when observable emits True and blur element when observable emits False.
+- ### Focus history directive and service
+Directive store focused element into history and thanks for history service `FocusHistoryService` you can go back in focus history using `focusHistoryService.focusPrevious()`.